-Depending on what your repayment goals may be, check out these federal repayment plans that can help you save on your monthly student loan payment or visit Credible to learn more about private consolidation.
+Depending on what your repayment goals may be, check out these federal repayment plans that can help you save on your average student loan payment to learn more about private student loan consolidation.

 Check with your loan servicer to see which plans are available to you.

 Direct Loans (subsidized and unsubsidized) are eligible for the standard repayment plan.
 Subsidized and unsubsidized Federal Stafford Loans and all PLUS Loans are also eligible.
 Payments are fixed with a minimum of $50 per month and a total payment term of up to 10 years.
 This is the default plan for most federal student loans.